prometheus/governance/GOVERNANCE.md

 Amendments are accepted with 2/3rd of all current committee members to cast an approving vote as per the [Decision Process](#decision-process) outlined above.

-Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.
+Proposals and amendments to the charter are available for at least a period of two weeks for comments and questions before a vote will occur.

 ## Authority, Facilitation, and Decision-Making